ShaunCurtis/Blazr.BaseData/readme.md

 ### Clean Design

-The solution is split into several projects to promote clean design and enforce dependancy separation.
-Core, Data and UI are the primary domains.
-I've included the namespace in the code blocks so you can see which domain each class belongs to.
+The solution is split into several projects to promote clean design and enforce dependancy separation.  **Core**, **Data** and **UI** are the primary domains.
+I've included the namespace in the code blocks so you can see where each class belongs.

 ### Interfaces and Dependency Injection

 The solution uses interfaces extensively to abstract dependencies, and the DI container to manage class instances.

+### Classes

-In general you your objects should fall into one of four types:
+In general your objects should fall into one of four types:

 1. DI Services.
 2. Components.